jglobaton10/entrances-/Graduation project.md

   The result of processing the data is a .csv file which contains 3602157 of instances and 4 columns.Each instance in this file represents a epileptic spike.
 Down below it can be see a box diagram of the data.

 ![image](https://user-images.githubusercontent.com/47225250/124827785-71814700-df44-11eb-8d0b-2584086dd461.png)
    All the columns contain outlayers.
-However, it is decided that they will not be removed because they might have relevancy for predicting the crisis.
+However, it was decided that they will not be removed because they might have relevancy for predicting the crisis.

   ### Training of clustering models